Sid8519/Nested-Wave-version-anderson_decoherence/README.md

 Computational Simulation of Nested Wave Structures Under Decoherence Background and Governing Equation

 Anderson localization describes a quantum mechanical phenomenon where disorder within a system prevents the diffusion of particle wave functions, causing them to become spatially localized.
-This principle is instrumental in our simulation efforts to explore the impact of quantum decoherence on nested wave structures, as described in the nested wave hypothesis by Sidney H. Belzberg and co-authors.
+This principle is instrumental in our simulation efforts to explore the impact of quantum decoherence on nested wave structures, as described in the nested wave hypothesis.

 Computational Model and Framework